busemorose/KarstID/README.md

 #### Classified discharges

-The analysis of classified discharges tab allows to visualize the results of the classic approach and the Mangin approach (1971).
+The analysis of classified discharges tab allows to visualize the results of the classic approach and the Mangin (1971) approach.
 The results are calculated automatically once a dataset is imported.

 <img src="gif/classified_q.png" width="100%" />